Leona Lewis discography

 Her second studio album, Echo was released in November 2009, spawning two singles.
 Lead single "Happy" reached the top five in various countries in Europe, and "I Got You" was a released as the second single.
 She recorded the theme song, "I See You", for the 2009 film Avatar, then in 2010 featured on the soundtracks of Sex and the City 2 and For Colored Girls.
 In November 2010 Lewis released a video album of her tour The Labyrinth, entitled The Labyrinth Tour Live from The O2.
 Lewis's third album, Glassheart, was released in October 2012.
 "Collide" was planned as the lead single for the album, but did not make the final track listing; "Trouble" was released as the lead single instead, and "Lovebird" was released subsequently.

-On 4 July 2013 Leona confirmed her fourth album would be a Christmas one, citing Motown as the album's musical direction and confirmed there would be a bit of "original material".
+On 4 July 2013, Lewis confirmed that her fourth album would consist of Christmas songs, citing Motown as the album's musical direction and confirmed there would be a bit of "original material".
 Lewis announced that Christmas, with Love would be released on 2 December 2013 in the UK and the next day in the North America, preceded by the lead single, "One More Sleep".
 The song reached number three on the UK Singles Chart, giving Lewis the most Top 5 hits of any British female solo artist.
 In 2015, Lewis released the studio album "I Am", which charted on the top 40 in several countries, including in the UK and US.
 In 2018, Lewis sang alongside Calum Scott on the duet version of "You Are The Reason", to international success.
 In 2019, Lewis released "Solo Quiero (Somebody to Love)", from Songland.
 In 2021, Lewis released the single "Kiss Me It's Christmas" featuring Ne-Yo, taken from the digital and vinyl re-issue of Lewis' 2013 album Christmas, with Love, entitled "Christmas, with Love Always".